itachi-P/typescript_basic/README.md

 # My first introduction to typescripts

+## Learning Policy
-After some proficiency in the Go language, resume TypeScript learning.
+Once I have some proficiency in Golang, resume learning TypeScript.<br>
-React.js, Next.js, and Tailwind CSS will follow.
+After that, I plans to try React.js, Next.js, and Tailwind CSS.<br>